-Hobbs High School does not allow students to leave campus for lunch unless checked out through the office by the parent.
+Hobbs Middle Schools do not allow students to leave campus for lunch unless checked out through the office by the parent.
 During the school day, students are not allowed to leave campus without the appropriate approval.
 No student visitors are allowed on campus without prior approval of the principal.